cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 Public keys in the Cosmos SDK implement the `cryptotypes.PubKey` interface.
 We propose to use `Any` for protobuf encoding as we are doing with other interfaces (e.g. in `BaseAccount` `PubKey` or `SignerInfo` `PublicKey`).
-Following public keys are implemented: secp256k1, secp256r1, ed25519 and multisignature.
+The following public keys are implemented: secp256k1, secp256r1, ed25519 and legacy-multisignature.

 Ex: